< Browse to Previous Essay | Browse to Next Essay >

 : Printer-Friendly Format

 Whitman selected the site at Waiilatpu and Spalding selected a site at Lapwai.
 Whitman built a farm and a gristmill and provided medical care.
-The first winter, the Whitman's received vital support from the Hudson's Bay Company and from Native Americans.
+He also conducted religious services.
+The first winter, the Whitmans received vital support from the Hudson's Bay Company and from Native Americans.
 But the response of the Native Americans to conversion was so dismal that in 1842, the missionary board planned to close the missions.
 Whitman made a dramatic journey during winter to Boston to plead to keep the missions open.
-While Whitman was in the East, the Indians burned Whitman's mill and Narcissa Whitman took refuge at Fort Walla Walla.
+While Whitman was in the East, some Indians burned the mill and Narcissa Whitman took refuge first at Fort Walla Walla and then with Methodist missionaries at The Dalles.

-Whitman rebuilt the mill and a community grew around Waiilatpu.
+When Whitman returned, in September 1843, he came with a wagon train of about 800 emigrants.
 The mission became an important resting place for wagon trains on the Oregon Trail.
 The Whitmans cared for orphans whose parents died on the trail.

 In 1847, both Marcus and Narcissa Whitman and 11 others were killed by Indians in what became known as the Whitman Massacre (a fourteenth victim apparently drowned after escaping the initial attack).